Trump promoting youth sports with event on South Lawn

 Trump’s administration plans to create a national strategy to promote youth participation in sports and set the stage for a series of events that will culminate around the 2020 Summer Olympics.

 Trump has bragged about his athletic abilities, telling The Wall Street Journal in a January interview: ”I was always the best athlete.
 People don’t know that.”
-Trump once owned the USFL’s New Jersey Generals, led by Heisman Trophy-winner Walker, and he frequently plays golf with members of Congress and world leaders.
+Trump once owned the USFL’s New Jersey Generals, led by Heisman Trophy-winner Walker, and he frequently plays golf with pros, members of Congress and world leaders at clubs he owns.

 White House doctor said earlier this year that Trump acknowledged he’d be healthier if he lost a few pounds by exercising more and eating better.
 Dr. Ronny Jackson, who has since left that post, told reporters that he would arrange for a dietitian to consult with the White House chef to cut calories and recommend a low-impact, aerobic exercise program for Trump with the aim of shedding 10 pounds to 15 pounds this year.